 Feel free to make these ahead.
 No matter how you cook these peas, they will taste better on day 2.
 So feel free to cook these a day ahead!

 Don’t overcook the peas.
 Black-eyed peas will cook to mush quickly.
 If you use canned or frozen ones, that will happen quicker.

 What to eat with black-eyed peas?

 I eat black-eyed peas with greens and cornbread.
-Rice is optional but it helps complete the meal.
+Rice is (not really) optional but it helps complete the meal.

-Got leftovers?
-If you have leftover black-eyed peas, use them to make my Hoppin John Patties.
-Or freeze them for later!
+If you have leftover black-eyed peas, this recipe freezes well.
+Or use them to make these other recipes.

 Instant Pot Vegan Black-Eyed Peas

 - 6 cups vegetable broth